analogdevicesinc/ai8x-training/README.md

 ##### `write_gap` (Optional)

-`write_gap` specifies the number of words that should be skipped during write operations (i.e., write every *n*th word).
+`write_gap` specifies the number of channels that should be skipped during write operations (this value is multiplied with the output multi-pass, i.e., write every *n*th word where *n = write_gap × output_multipass*).
 This creates an interleaved output that can be used as the input for subsequent layers that use an element-wise operation, or to concatenate multiple inputs to form data with more than 64 channels.
+Set `write_gap` to `1` to produce output for a subsequent two-input element-wise operation.

 Example:
 	`write_gap: 1`